esrdapp/smart-contract-signing-and-recovery/README.md

 - the hash of the message
 - the signature
-- the public key of the wallet
+- the public key of the wallet address (Note: To make an address from a public key, all you need to do is apply Keccak-256 to the key, and then take the last 20 bytes of the result.
+And that’s it.

 Let's run our signSomething.js file with node to do these steps: